htcondor/htcondor/docs/man-pages/condor_stats.rst

     jobs.
  **-usergrouplist**
-    Queries for the list of all users for which the *condor_collector* has historic information within the query’s time range.
+    Queries for the list of all users for which the *condor_collector* has historic information within the query's time range.
  **-ckptquery **\ *hostname*
     Query about a checkpoint server given its host name.
 The information displayed includes the number of MiB received, MiB sent, average